rlinstorres/yourls/README.md

 Before run this recipe you need run berks for download and install dependencies

 ```
-berks vendor <you_cookbooks_path>
+berks vendor <your_cookbooks_path>
 ```

-Gem berkshelf required be installed.
+Chefdk is required has be installed.

 ## Platforms: